The article "Modern Internet attacks" is provided by Sophos Plc and SophosLabs.

 The HTML language provides many convenient ways to load additional content.
-Most often compromised sites use the <IFRAME> tag , which allows to download additional content to the page without being noticed.
+Most often compromised sites use the tag <IFRAME> , which allows loading additional content to the page without being noticed.
 This tag is widely used in peaceful purposes on many sites.
 Using this method for compromising a site that was considered reliable is very convenient for malware creators, because they can attract users to the site without using social engineering, and no user actions are needed to download malicious content.
 Statistics for the first half of 2007 showed that almost 50% of malware on the Internet uses iframe tags .
 This tag supports several attributes.
 Most often the attacks use width and height attributes with which you can set the frame size on the page where the content is loaded.
 To compromise a site without being noticed, most malicious iframe tags have quite small width and height values (0-10 pixels).
 Such tags lead to creation of numerous small fields on the page.
 These fields can become quite visible in case of repeated infection.

 Despite the fact that malicious iframe tags contain these attributes, proactive identification of compromised pages is a difficult task, because these attributes are used on many ordinary pages as well.
 Attributes that set the size can serve only as an indirect sign — to ensure detection you need to check the src attribute of the iframe tag.
 Interestingly, several recent attacks used extra large size (for example 1500 by 1500 pixels) instead of extra small one.
 Obviously, this is an attempt to prevent compromised pages from being detected by suspiciously small attribute values.

 Fig. 8.
 A screenshot of repeatedly infected site.
 You can see several small fields (one for each of the 23 inserted malicious tags)

 Fig. 9.
 A page infected with malicious script that inserts a malicious iframe tag in the code. (above: an iframe tag inserted in the page; bottom: malicious script added to the page as a result of infection).